 I asked AudioPhil several questions that I thought would be of interest to us:

-Please tell us your real name and a little about your background.
+Please tell us a little about your background.

 My excitement for computers started before the very first version of Windows was released.
 During the past two decades, I gathered a very deep knowledge about the Windows architecture; mainly in the server area.
 I further specialized on Microsoft Exchange and other Microsoft Server Technologies such as Lync / Skype for business, System Center Operations Manager, and all kinds of virtualization platforms like VMware and Microsoft’s Hyer-V. I hold over 40 certifications from companies like Microsoft, VMware, Citrix, and many others.

 On my private side, I have had a huge interest and fascination for music since I was a very small child.
 Music helped me get through my entire life-through good and bad times.
 Music seems to be one of the most important things in my life.